To the Special Needs Family Who Just Can’t Do Christmas This Year

 You can too!
 I give you permission to make the holidays work around your schedule and adapt to your child’s needs.

-- Only participate in holiday traditions that make you happy or have special meaning
+- Only participate in holiday traditions that make you happy or have special meaning to your family

 - Don’t feel obligated to buy a ton of presents for your child if they aren’t the sort of kid who is particularly interested in toys